Meet our Staff

 CHRISTY SEEBER, EXECUTIVE ASSISTANT

 Christy has a background in Education with a Bachelor’s degree in Early Childhood and Elementary Education and a Masters of Education degree from Anderson University.
 Christy taught in North Philadelphia, PA and in New York City.
 Since leaving the classroom to raise her three young children and looking back on her time as an educator in under-resourced communities, she sees the importance of educating on human trafficking and prevention, so trauma and vulnerabilities are not overlooked.
+Christy lives in a beach town in New Jersey and enjoys beach days with her family and friends, reading a good book, and doing arts and crafts with her kiddos.

 Meet our Board of Directors